softwaremill/kmq/README.md

 For a more in-depth overview see the blog: [Using Kafka as a message queue](https://softwaremill.com/using-kafka-as-a-message-queue/)

-The acknowledgment mechanism uses a `marker` topic, which should have the same number of partitions as the "main" data topic (called the `queue` topic), and is used to track which messages have been processed, with start/end markers that should be written to the topic for every message.
+The acknowledgment mechanism uses a `marker` topic, which should have the same number of partitions as the "main" data topic (called the `queue` topic).
+The marker topic is used to track which messages have been processed, by writing start/end  markers for every message.

 # Using kmq

 An application using `kmq` should consist of the following components:

 * a number of `RedeliveryTracker`s.
 This components consumes the `marker` topic and redelivers messages if appropriate.
 Multiple copies should be started in a cluster for fail-over.
-Uses Kafka Streams and automatic partition assignment.
+Uses automatic partition assignment.
 * components which send data to the `queue` topic to be processed
 * queue clients, either custom or using the `KmqClient`